Digit112/Web-Quiz/README.md

 - Question Inversion
 - "Put the pieces in order" question type.
 - "Select all that apply" question type.
+- Common substitutions e.g. conjunctions: It's <-> It is, British/American English: centre <-> center
+	- Flag to disable substitutions on a question or group.
 - Localization Support
 - `"auto"` setting for typo forgiveness.
 - Ability to specify totally separate question sets depending on a group's negotiated mode of presentation.